EktaRJain/oct-18-28-2021/notes.md

 * Modifying the state re-renders the UI again
 * __render()__ method is called whenever __setState()__ is invoked

+* Calling __setState__ creates a new __Virtual DOM tree__
+* The previous Virtual DOM tree is compared with the current one
+* If there are no changes, then the current tree is discarded
+* If there are changes, the previous Virtual DOM tree is discarded and the changes are flushed out to the real DOM tree

+* __DocumentFragment__ is usually used to update the real DOM in an optimized
+* You can read more on these two topics __Diffing algorithm__; __Reconciliation__

+* __setState()__ executes asynchronously
+* DO NOT access the state immediately after calling setState
+* state may not yet be updated
+* Use a callback function instead

 ### create-react-app

 * sudo npm i -g create-react-app